 This side of mono-mineral rocks (i.e.: gemstones), every multi-mineral stone is somehow porous.
-However, while there are stones that absorbs liquids like sponges, there are stones that are naturally so dense that no liquid is thin enough to be absorbed by them.
-The latter types of stone $\hat{a} \in$ which are quite a few $\hat{a} \in$ can't be technically sealed, because no impregnator will ever stand a chance to being absorbed by the.
+However, while there are stones that absorb liquids like sponges, there are other stones that are naturally so dense that no liquid is thin enough to be absorbed by them.
+The latter types of stone - which are quite a few - can't be technically sealed, because no impregnator will ever stand a chance to being absorbed by them.
 On the other hand, since they won't absorb any liquid, it is pretty intuitive that they will never get stained.